Xyclade/MachineLearning/Readme.md

 |20 | 17 | 9 |  5.4444 |
 |15 | 15 | 0 |  0.1111 |

-Then the mean of this squared difference for the model is 4.33333, and the root of this is 2.081666.
-So basically in average, the model predicts the values with an average error of 2.09.
+The mean of this squared difference for the model is 4.33333, and the root of this is 2.081666.
+So in average, the model predicts the values with an error of 2.09.
 The lower this RMSE value is, the better the model is in its predictions.
 This is why in the field, when selecting features, one computes the RMSE with and without a certain feature, in order to say something about how that feature affects the performance of the model.
+With this information one can then decide whether the additional computation time for this feature is worth it in comparison to the improvement rate on the model.

 Additionally, because the RMSE is an absolute value, it can be normalised in order to compare models.
 This results in the Normalised Root Mean Square Error (NRMSE).
 For computing this however, you need to know the minimum and maximum value that the system can contain.
 Let's suppose we can have temperatures ranging from minimum of 5 to a maximum of 25 degrees, then computing the NRMSE is as follows: